kruser/interview-developer/javascript/README.md

 #JavaScript/UI/UX Coding Exercise
 ============================
-For this exercise you will be developing a mini web application for viewing the Cubs MLB team roster and providing the ability for the user to save notes on a player.
+For this exercise you will be developing a mini web application for viewing the Cubs MLB team roster.

 Use the [roster.json](roster.json) file that describes the Cubs current roster to drive your application.

+Required Features:
-The user should be able to save and view short text notes on a player.
+* The user must be able to save and view short text notes on any player.

 Upon completion you will deliver the following:
 * JavaScript, HTML and other resources required to run your application.